 Given that the horses take on the 2 mile circuit at Leopardstown, it means that it works as a link to the Supreme Novices’ Hurdle that is run at Cheltenham Festival.
 In fact, winners of both races have include that of Danoli, Istabraq, Like-A-Butterfly, Brave Inca, Champagne Fever and Vautour.

-Paul Carberry is the most successful jockey in the race with six wins in total and Willie Mullins is once again the top trainer, with eleven wins.
+Paul Carberry is the most successful jockey in the race with six wins in total and Willie Mullins is once again the top trainer, with twelve wins.

 History